Let's Gather events are an important part of our community here in the School of Health in Social Science.

 Coffee and Cake

-Coffee and cake events started in September 2018 and have been really popular and well-attended by students and staff!
+Coffee and cake events have been really popular and well-attended by students and staff!
 These sessions encourage us to take a break, catch up with each other and meet new people from across the School.
-Delicious coffee and cake is provided from Artisan Roast and the student and staff social hub becomes a hive of chat and activity.
-These sessions are held monthly during semester with more to come in autumn 2019 - watch this space!
+Delicious coffee and cakes are provided by Artisan Roast and the event becomes a hub of chat and activity.
+These sessions are held monthly to be sure to check out the events calendar and our social channels for dates.

 Let's Gather Summer Barbecue